DV

 What is the difference between BTCI and YBTC?

-BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto strategy, while YBTC (Roundhill Bitcoin Covered Call Strategy ETF) tracks Bitcoin with a covered call approach.
+BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach, while YBTC (Roundhill Bitcoin Covered Call Strategy ETF) tracks Bitcoin with a covered call approach.
 They are issued by NEOS and Roundhill Investments respectively.

 Can I hold both BTCI and YBTC?